avis-md/avis/docs/reference/anl/scripting.rst

 * Input variables

-      Global variables that will be parsed as the inputs for the node.
+      Variables that will be parsed as the inputs for the node.

 * Output variables

-      Global variables that, well, you get the idea.
+      Variables that will be parsed as the inputs for the node.

 * Progress variable

-      A variable which the script sets to display its progress (duh) on the UI.
+      A variable which the script sets to display a progress bar on the node.

 * Entry point*

       The function to be called when the node is executed.
-It must be a function marked as entry with no arguments and no return value.
+It must be a function with no arguments and no return value.

 ``Marks`` are the single API format for an AViS script.
-Each mark must immediately precede its target, with no extra spaces or newlines in between.
+Each mark is a comment starting with ``@`` that immediately precedes its target, with no extra spaces or newlines in between.

 Example::

-      `Some Mark`
+      `@Some Mark`
       This line of code is marked!

 You are free to use any variable or function name as you like; the names are entirely local to your script.
-However, as the names will be shown on the node UI, names longer than 10 letters are not encouraged. camelCaseNames will be rendered as ``Camel Case Names``.
+However, as the names will be shown on the node UI, names longer than 10 letters are not encouraged.

 ..
 Tip::
       You can toggle the behavior of name rendering in the ``Preferences``.